wvsharber/fraud_analyses/README.md

 # Sample Fraud Analyses

-This repo explores the value of features for identifying fraudulent purchase attempts.
-It includes commonly used directories, including `notebooks/`, `data/`, and `src/` directories, and files for efficient setup of the src code and conda environment.
-Feel free to customize the directory for your usage!
+This repo explores the value of data features for identifying fraudulent purchase attempts.

 ## Repo Setup